ThunderFly-aerospace/SiK/README.markdown

 |ATS | ATS? <br> ATS= | <br> Set a parameter  |
 |ATZ | | Generate a software reset    |

-Up to date AT command processig is located in [at.c](Firmware/radio/at.c) source code.
+Up-to-date AT command processing is located in [at.c](Firmware/radio/at.c) source code.

 ## What You Will Need